Family and friends supporting someone experiencing depression or anxiety

 The program contains four online modules that take approximately one hour each to complete.

-The national trial of Minds Together for family and friends supporting someone experiencing depression or anxiety has closed.
+Impact of the Minds Together program for family and friends supporting someone with their mental health

 Back to Minds Together